2023 Winter Solstice: What to Know Before It Arrives

 The winter solstice—a day many hear about, but may not completely understand.
 Most people know it’s the shortest day of the year, but they may not know the science behind it.
 Why does it happen, anyway?
 And what exactly is a solstice?
 Turns out, there’s more to the winter solstice than just a short day and long night.
-Read on to learn key things about the 2022 winter solstice before it arrives, like the moment it will happen and the other names it goes by around the world.
-Then, read up on winter solstice traditions from around the world and what this year’s winter solstice means for your zodiac sign.
+Read on to learn key things about the winter solstice 2023 before it arrives, like the moment it will happen and the other names it goes by around the world.

 When is the winter solstice?